chieffancypants/angular-loading-bar/README.md

 ## Why I created this
-There are a couple projects similar to this out there, but none are ideal.
+There are a couple projects similar to this out there, but none were ideal for me.
 All implementations I've seen require that you maintain state on behalf of the loading bar.
 In other words, you're setting the value of the loading/progress bar manually from potentially many different locations.
 This becomes complicated when you have a very large application with several services all making independant XHR requests.
+It becomes even more complicated if you want these services to be loosly coupled.

 Additionally, Angular was created as a highly testable framework, so it pains me to see Angular modules without tests.
-That will not be the case here.
+That is not the case here as this loading bar ships with 100% code coverage.

 **Goals for this project:**

 1. Make it automatic
-2. Unit tests
+2. Unit tests, 100% coverage
 3. Must work well with ngAnimate
 4. Must be styled via external CSS (not inline)
 5. No jQuery dependencies